SamSaffron/dv/README.md

 Notes:
 - Maps host `4201` → container `4200` by default (Ember CLI dev server).
 Override with flags.
 - Always sets `CI=1` and passes through common API keys from your environment.
+- Performs a pre-flight check and fails fast if the requested host port is already in use.

 ### dv stop
 Stop the selected or specified container.